gzuidhof/GConsole/README.md

 ##Why?
 A proper console solution didn't exist (in my eyes) on the asset store, and I can't live without one.
 Having a developer console ingame is great for debug purposes, and for your final product too.

-See, for instance, Valve's games' developer console, which prints information that is otherwise not visible to the user and allows the user to send "advanced" commands, for instance changing a setting.
+See, for instance, Valve's game developer console, which prints information that is otherwise not visible to the user and allows the user to send "advanced" commands, for instance changing a setting.

 ##Features
 * Separated internals from externals (UI)